coelhucas/love-sprite-sheet-animator/README.md

   -- OBS.: x and y will be the center of your animated sprite playerAnimator:draw(x, y, ox = 0, oy = 0, r = 0, sx, sy)
 ```

+## Limitation

+Be aware that this API only supports sprite sheets that every frame has the same size, since it will slice the image based on the received `h_frames` and `v_frames` value.